pusher/pusher-http-ruby/README.md

 Push notification requests, once submitted to the service are executed asynchronously.
 To make reporting errors easier, you can supply a `webhook_url` field in the body of the request.
 This will be used by the service to send a webhook to the supplied URL if there are errors.

-You may also supply a `webhook_level` field in the body, which can either be INFO or DEBUG.
-It defaults to INFO - where INFO only reports customer facing errors, while DEBUG reports all errors.

 For example:

 ```ruby